callumbirks/CouchGamesSwift/README.md

 # CouchGamesSwift
-A Swift port of the CouchGames Couchbase demo (Objective-C)
+A Swift port of the CouchGames Couchbase Lite iOS demo (Objective-C)